Join the CyclingWestCO Community today - it’s free! Get our blog, newsletter, members only content, special member offers, and more!

 Pinyon Mesa High country riding area within 45 minute drive from Grand Junction (via Little Park Road or East Colorado National Monument) or Fruita (via West CMN) with three main trails, Turkey Flats, Haypress and Black Pine.
 [Getting Here]

 Grand Mesa National Forest and North Uncompahgre Plateau are both within an hour drive of Grand Junction and have a variety of options for high country riding.
 Three popular trails on the Grand Mesa include West Bench (#501), Mesa Top (#714) and Flowing Park (#715).
-[Getting Here] Powderhorn Mountain Resort now has downhill bike park with lift access to two trails.
-More are scheduled to be built by 2017.
+[Getting Here] Powderhorn Mountain Resort now has downhill bike park with lift access to four trails.
+More are scheduled to be built.
 Popular trails on the Uncompahgre include Smith Point Trail (#636), Blue Creek (#620), Little Creek (#655), and Corral Fork (#652).
 Obtain a GMUG National Forest map or see Map link in sidebar to right.
 Local Western Slope resident, Bill Harris, published Bicycling the Uncompahgre Plateau, which is available on Amazon.
 [Getting Here]

 For list of map resources, click on the Map link in the sidebar to the right.